 - the phone personal fit interview

-In this McKinsey interview you will have to answer three different questions types – broadly speaking:
+In this McKinsey interview you will typically have to answer three different questions types – broadly speaking:

 - Exhibit Interpretation (less likely to appear)